Piel Island

 Historically within Lancashire, the island today is owned by the town of Barrow-in-Furness, having been given to the people by the Duke of Buccleuch in 1922.
-The Borough Council's administrative duties also include the selection of the "King" of Piel, who is the landlord of the island's public house, the Ship Inn.
+The council's administrative duties also include the selection of the "King" of Piel, who is the landlord of the island's public house, the Ship Inn.
 Piel is about 26 acre in size.
-The landlord and their family are usually the only permanent residents, though there are eight old fishermen's cottages which are used by sailors or as second homes.
+The landlord and their family and three others who live in the old Ship's pilots' cottages are the island's only permanent residents.